The annual staff holiday party is a milestone of sorts for most businesses.

 If your party is midweek, allow for a late start the following day, and have lots of coffee on hand.

-At the heart, a staff Christmas party is a chance to let down your hair, thank your coworkers for their support and revel in the slightly messy 'family' moments that come from letting your guard down with people who know you well, but not "that well."
+Our final staff holiday party tip is to just enjoy yourself and have fun.
+At the heart, a work Christmas party is a chance to let down your hair, thank your co-workers for their support and revel in the slightly messy ‘family’ moments that come from letting your guard down with people who know you well, but not “that well.”

 Chances are you’ll all learn something wonderful about each other over the course of the evening and those will be the things that bind you together and help you get through the next year.